 Note: Write to DVLA if you are requesting personal information about the current or previous registered keeper of a vehicle.

 Motor traders or vehicle testers are not required to make a SORN on a vehicle providing:

-For the purpose of SORN a motor trader gets defined as a:
+For the purpose of SORN rules and regulations, motor traders would be defined as a:

 What is SORN Declaration?